danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/017_kmsimg_food_catering.md

 ## Definition

-Emissions associated with the supply of food, drink and associated external commissioned catering services provisioned by the reporting party.
+Emissions associated with the supply of food, drink and associated external commissioned catering services procured by the reporting party.

 ## Methodology